BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

    caption = "Help & support options ensure users can get the right information when they need it."
 %}

-Open-source projects do not have large support teams, but instead often rely on their communities and forum discussion to allow users to help each other.
-Contributors are also part of this activity, but usually cannot dedicate time to address all support needs.
-Therefore it is important to provide several different methods to get help, it distributes the burden of support across documentation, community, and contributors.
+Open-source projects do not have large support teams but instead often rely on their communities and forum discussion to allow users to help each other.
+Contributors are also part of this activity but usually cannot dedicate time to address all support needs.
+Therefore it is important to provide several different methods to get help.
+It distributes the burden of support across documentation, community, and contributors.

 </div>